laurencedawson/sync-for-reddit/changelog/development.md

 - Website previews, expanded links and image links have been added to selftext ([#1292](https://github.com/laurencedawson/sync-for-reddit/issues/1292))
 - Added "copy code block" buttons after code blocks in comments / selftext
 - Added a popup for Dev users to come join the Discord!
-- Added the option to enhance autoplay videos ([#827](https://github.com/laurencedawson/sync-for-reddit/issues/827))
+- Ehnanced autoplay.
+Grab higher quality autoplay videos with audio for Gfycat &amp; Redgifs ([#827](https://github.com/laurencedawson/sync-for-reddit/issues/827))
-	- Gfycat & Redtube videos will play higher quality versions
-	- Also supports audio

 ## Changes
 - YouTube link handling is now off by default due to an update from YouTube breaking the player